 I am writing to ask for your consideration, and for your valuable time, to learn about an orphan disease that I was born with and have been silently suffering through for decades.
 It has ruined my life at times and the lives of millions of others for centuries.
-The Health Care system for patients – due to the orphan status of this disease’s research efforts – suffers itself from a pandemic of misinformation and a dangerous lack of awareness.
+The health care system for patients – due to the orphan status of this disease’s research efforts – suffers itself from an epidemic of misinformation and a dangerous lack of awareness.

 Patients in the later stages of this disease live the majority of their lives in incomprehensible agony, both mentally and physically.
-In more cases than not, these patients watch their children experience the same fate.
+In many cases, these patients watch their children experience the same fate.

 It is sadly very common that we suffer silently for decades in isolation.
-We are embarrassed, ashamed, and think we are alone – riddled with guilt for no reason that exists in reality – other than the perceptions of society’s standards.
-The taboo nature and stigma that surrounds Skin Disease is very much thriving culturally across the world for patients.
+We are embarrassed, ashamed, and think we are alone –– riddled with guilt for no reason that exists in reality –– other than the perceptions of societal standards.
+The taboo nature and stigma that surrounds HS is very much and unfortunately thriving culturally across the world for patients.

-I personally kept this deadly secret for twenty years, until just five months ago when I discovered why I was sick, and what HS was.
+I personally kept this deadly secret for 20 years, until just 5 months ago when I discovered why I was sick, and what HS was.

 Having even a simple semblance of awareness and knowledge of this disease will change your life forever and make anyone with a heart question his or her own real sense of empathy and compassion, their own introspective sense of humanity, humility and gratitude for the simplest of things we are blessed with in life.

-These online communities I speak of and found: Observing them for even a short period of time will expose one to the full range of human emotional experience.
+These online communities I speak of and only observing them for a short period of time will expose one to the full range of human emotional experience.
 It is both beautiful and terrifying.

-Exposure to random acts of kindness and humility I have experienced – never in my lifetime until recently – have changed me forever.
+Exposure to random acts of kindness and humility I have not experienced until recently have changed me forever.